plone/training/mastering-plone/views_2.rst

 Do you remember the term :py:class:`MultiAdapter`?

-The browser page is just a MultiAdapter.
+The BrowserView is just a MultiAdapter.
 The ZCML statement :samp:`browser:page` registers a :py:class:`MultiAdapter` and adds additional things needed for a browser view.

 An adapter adapts things, a :py:class:`MultiAdapter` adapts multiple things.